 The word chia means “strength” in the Mayan language, and that’s no coincidence.
 This drink, also known as chia fresca, was sipped by Aztec warriors and messengers to maintain endurance during battle and long-distance travel.
 They knew what we’re rediscovering today this tiny seed is a powerhouse.

 Chia seeds are packed with fiber, omega-3 fatty acids, and slow-digesting carbohydrates.
 These nutrients work together to support hydration, gut health, and metabolism.
-When soaked, they form a gel-like outer layer that slows digestion and helps you stay full longer, which is key to sustained energy and appetite control.
+Their hydrophilic properties allow them to absorb up to 27 times their weight in water, forming a gelatinous coating. that slows digestion and helps you stay full longer, which is key to sustained energy and appetite control.

 This makes it a perfect complement to other nutrient-dense meals, like our Blue Spirulina Smoothie or Avocado Toast with Scrambled Egg.
 Chia seed water fits seamlessly into any clean-eating or hydration-focused routine.